learn-thrive-group

 Virtual interview: The recorded audition will be followed by a virtual interview with the facultyon the virtual experience day.
 Please be prepared to ask questions, answer interview questions and discuss your recorded audition.

-Prospective organists should contact Kimberly Marshall directly to set up an ad-hoc audition (by appointment).
-The instruments on the ASU Tempe Campus are an important part of your organ studies and it is encouraged that you schedule an in-person audition.
+Prospective organists should contact Professor Kimberly Marshall directly to set up an ad-hoc audition (by appointment).
+The instruments on the ASU Tempe Campus are an important part of your organ studies and you are encouraged to schedule an in-person audition.
 Applications are not being accepted for spring admission, but are available for fall admission.

 The audition must display a level of development that will allow you to start with the listed repertoire or comparable literature.
-The point of the audition is to demonstrate your current level of playing, so choose works that showcase your sound, musicianship and musical strengths.
+The point of the audition is to demonstrate your current level of playing, so choose works that showcase your touch, sense of timing and registration.
 Live auditions will be followed by a brief interview.

 What to prepare for your audition: